dssg/hitchhikers-guide/sources/curriculum/2_data_exploration_and_analysis/record-linkage/README.md

 # Record Linkage

+It is often necessary to combine data from multiple sources to get a complete picture of entities we're anslyzing.
+As data scientists, in addition to just linking data, we are also concerned about issues of missing links, duplicative links, and erroneous links.
+Record linkage methods range from traditional rule-based and probabilistic approaches, to more modern approaches using machine learning.

 ## Background and Motivation

 The goal of record linkage is to determine if pairs of records describe